justinbotger/weatherWidget/README.md

 A reusable loading spinner with combined pulse and rotation animations.

+### `WeatherIcon.vue`

+A reusable icon that displays the weather condition in recognisable ways.

 ### `helpers/apiErrorHandler.ts`

 Handles API errors gracefully by interpreting HTTP status codes and returning user-friendly error messages.

+### `helpers/temperatureFormatter.ts`

+Formats the temperature to the right locale and appends the temperature unit.

+### `helpers/weatherCodes.ts`

+Returns the right weather description based on the provided weather code.

 ### `services/apiClient.ts`

 A configured Axios instance for making API requests.

+### `types/apiResponseTypes.ts`

+Contains all types that represent the responses of Tomorrow's weather api.

 ## Error Handling